Take full advantage of the global marketplace with an e-commerce CMS built for international growth. Here’s how.

 - 42% of Europeans never purchase products and services from a website in a language other than their own

-At the same time, according to recent research by eMarketer, global e-commerce sales are projected to increase from $2.29 trillion in 2017 to $4.479 trillion by the end of 2021.
+Additionally, according to recent research by eMarketer, global e-commerce sales are projected to increase from $2.29 trillion in 2017 to $4.479 trillion by the end of 2021.

 This year-over-year growth presents a huge opportunity for e-commerce companies that can create and manage content in each market’s native language through a multilingual CMS.